raphaelmenges/iohook-build/README.md

 1. Execute "node build.js --runtime electron --version 15.3.1 --abi 98".
 I took the Electron version from the `package.lock` of my target project and the ABI version from the earlier error statement.
 See <https://wilix-team.github.io/iohook/manual-build.html#building-for-specific-versions-of-node> for details.
 1. Put `iohook.node` and `uihook.dll` (or `.so` or `.dylib`, depending on your operating system) into the `builds` directory as expected by iohook.
 See again the error message for details about the directory structure.

 I assume one needs a proper development environment to build the binaries.
-For me it worked out of the box, so I assume on needs at least Visual Studio 2017 on Windows and Xcode command line tools on macOS.
+For me it worked out of the box, so I guess one needs at least Visual Studio 2017 on Windows and Xcode command line tools on macOS.

 ## License